nafizahamed8/Multilingual-RAG-SYSTEM/README.md

 Setup Guide
 Retrieval-Augmented Generation is a way to make LLM smarter by giving extra information at a time.

-Rag based system build in four steps:
+Rag based system build in four steps
 Indexing,

 Retrieval,